carpentries-incubator/jekyll-pages-novice/_episodes/includes.md

 > then use the `include` directive to re-insert it
 > at the bottom of your site's `index.md` page (making sure you remove the equivalent code).
 Also insert
 > it at the bottom of the `about.md` page in a similar manner.
 We will explain
-> why we meed the file to be in HTML rather than Markdown shortly.
+> why we need the file to be in HTML rather than Markdown shortly.
 >
 > > ## Solution
 > > Create a file called `footer.html` inside the `_includes` folder to include the following HTML snippet: